Should you be looking at international schools in Hong Kong, or are local schools accessible?

 - Chinese International School (CIS)

 However, Hong Kong has developed its international school offering in the last few years, so there are lots to choose from.

 Having been there, here at Savvy in HK, we’ve put together a guide to help you choose the right school in Hong Kong for your kids.
 With the help and guidance of Ruth Benny from Top Schools Asia, we’re going to go through:

 - Different factors to consider when looking for an international school in Hong Kong

-- How important the languages used in a school is to your choice
+- How important the languages taught at a school is to your choice

 - Some of the best affordable options for schools in Hong Kong

 - Where to look for more information about education in the city